-Wisdom is not something created, neither is she nothing at all, but as uncreated light embraces all that arises and shepherds home all who are lost.
+Wisdom is not something created, neither is she nothing at all, but as uncreated light embraces all that arises, shepherding home all who are lost.
 She never strays from the realm of radiant Trinity, which mediates blessing to all.
 Her indeterminate glory has invincible power without imposing on the freedom of all who choose to work with her.
 She mothers prophets, priests and kings in order to wed them as the bride of Christ in each and all.
 She transfigures them in the translucent glory of Christ crucified so that they share in his resurrection, ascension and glorification.
-She nourished Columba and his mother Queen Eithne, here, where the pulpit rock still remembers the monks who inhabited twin beehive cells nearby.
+She nourished Columba and his mother Queen Eithne, here, where her gravestone resides and the pulpit rock still remembers the monks who inhabited twin beehive cells nearby.

 Saint Eithne’s grave is still marked by a Byzantine Cross where wisdom discerns the Great Peace and transmits its infinite completeness to the heart that turns and sees.
 The wisdom of old stones is not pedantic or doctrinaire, but gently liberating.
 Beyond literal description and symbolic expression, wisdom communicates her mysteries of glory in a ruined chapel without profaning them.
 She opens the eye of the heart so as to awaken it to the hallowing Name, revealing God in the midst.
-Radical in her clarity, wisdom renews the old tradition and founds renewing tradition afresh in inauspicious times.
+Radical in her clarity, wisdom renews Hesychast tradition and renews tradition afresh in inauspicious times.
 She cures divisive dualisms and heals monistic confusions wherever she turns.
-There are no limits to her uncreated creativity as she is remembered here on Hinba, Isle of the Sea, where the corncrake crakes.
-In the underground cell built for Columba, inspired by elder Enda, wisdom infuses her hallowing balm whenever open wounds cry out for healing.
-Her uncreated light rises as she raises her own who know her as she knows them, meeting her descending glory, bride of the lamb, recreating creation anew in every moment, in the Isles of the Sea.
+There are no limits to her uncreated creativity as she is remembered here on Hinba, Isle of the Sea, where the corncrake cries.
+In the underground cell built for Columba, inspired by his elder, Enda, wisdom infuses her hallowing balm whenever open wounds cry out for healing.
+Her uncreated light rises as she raises her own who know her as she knows them, meeting her descending glory, bride of the lamb, recreating creation anew in every moment, here in the Isles of the Sea.

-Father Silouan was unable to contribute a Wisdom Journal Post for a while due to heavy building work in the Monastery during this period.
+Father Silouan was unable to contribute a Wisdom Journal Post for a while due to heavy building work on a wooden cell in the Monastery during this period.